AkshayScrKiddie/Energy_Plants_Distribution_INDIA/README.md

 Http-server is required to fetch and display the 'concentration of state-sector wise d3.js chart' stored in data.csv after http server is on, open index.html

+R file is for scrapping tabular data from internet using xpath, change xpath and variable names to custom fetch.